mafrosis/salt-formulae/README.md

 Unfortunately the first call to highstate will fail with this state since all the states at salt-formulae are missing.
 The second call will be successful.

+And worse than that, if there are errors in your `salt-formulae` states, you'll need to clear the cloned repo before starting again..

+    $ rm -rf /srv/salt-formulae